haykmell/haykmell/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Upwork.com, YouTube
+- 🔭 I’m currently working on YouTube
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently learning Node.js, C++
 - 🤔 I’m looking for help with Powerful Projects ideas
 - 💬 Ask me about Anything
 - 📫 How to reach me: Discord - Hayk#0321